virajbhartiya/RecallOS/extension/INSTALLATION.md

 If you need to remove the extension:

 1. Go to `chrome://extensions/` (Chrome) or `edge://extensions/` (Edge)
-2. Find RecallOS in the list
+2. Find Cognia in the list
 3. Click **"Remove"** or the trash icon
 4. Confirm the removal